Wynndom111/Group-4-Project-2/README.md

 # Step 1: Clean Data
 1. Clone this repository to your local machine.
-1. Once this repo is cloned, open a git bash (windows) or terminal (mac) on the folder titled "Group-4-Project-2"
+1. Once this repo is cloned, open a git bash (windows) or terminal (mac) on the folder titled "Group-4-Project-2".
 1. Once in git bash/terminal, type "source activate NewPythonData" and hit ENTER to start Python.
 Then type "jupyter notebook" to launch a Jupyter Notebook.
-1. Once the Jupyter Notebook launches, navigate to "Data Cleaning.ipynb"
+1. Once the Jupyter Notebook launches, navigate to "Data Cleaning.ipynb".
 1. Once in "Data Cleaning.ipynb", start running cells starting from the top cell to bottom cell, to run cells hit ENTER & SHIFT simultaniously for each cell.
 1. Once all dataframes have run correctly and have displayed our clean final dataframes, you are ready to create PostgresSQL database and import the dataframes "prison_data_df", "state_data_df" & "grouped_state" as CSVs.